Simonlebucheron/f360_export_3dprint_file/README.md

 # Fusion 360 Export Script

-This script allows you to export the active Fusion 360 design in multiple formats (STEP, Fusion Archive, STL, and 3MF).
-It will automatically save the exported files in a user-selected directory with the same name as the design.
+This script exports the active Fusion 360 design in multiple formats (STEP, Fusion Archive, STL, and 3MF).
+It saves the exported files to a user-selected directory with the same name as the design.

 ## Features

 - **Export Formats**: STEP (.step), Fusion Archive (.f3d), STL (.stl), and 3MF (.3mf).
-- **Custom Output Directory**: Prompts the user to select an output directory, with a default set to `3D Objects/F360` in the user's home folder.
+- **Custom Output Directory**: Prompts the user to select an output directory (default is `3D Objects/F360` in the user's home folder).
-- **Mesh Refinement**: Provides high mesh refinement for STL and 3MF exports.
+- **Mesh Refinement**: High mesh refinement for STL and 3MF exports.
-- **File Overwrite Protection**: If a file with the same name already exists, a unique filename will be created by adding a numeric suffix.
+- **File Overwrite Protection**: Automatically generates unique filenames if a file with the same name already exists.
-- **User Feedback**: Displays a message indicating the success or failure of the export process.
+- **User Feedback**: Displays success or failure messages.
+- **Optional STL for Each Component**: Export a separate STL file for each component (set `export_individual_stl=True`).

 ## Requirements

-- **Fusion 360**: This script is intended to be run within Autodesk Fusion 360's scripting environment.
+- **Fusion 360**: This script must be run within Autodesk Fusion 360's scripting environment.
-- **Python**: This script is written in Python and uses the `adsk` (Autodesk) library, which is available in Fusion 360's API environment.
+- **Python**: Written in Python using the `adsk` (Autodesk) library available in Fusion 360's API.

 ## Installation